 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the North Sacramento

-neighborhood is English, spoken by 67.6% of households.
-Other important languages spoken here include Spanish, Tagalog (the first language of the Philippine region), Gujarati (native to the Indian state of Gujarat) and South Asian languages.
+neighborhood is English, spoken by 74.3% of households.
+Other important languages spoken here include Spanish and Tagalog (the first language of the Philippine region).